Current Projects:

 Digitization of the Fresno State Herbarium:

-Read more about this project on the Herbarium page.
+Read more about this project, and a new associated project on Central California ethnobotany, on the Herbarium page.

 We are interested in California species of the northern temperate genus Fritillaria (which have the largest known genomes in angiosperms, with up to 83 Gb of DNA) because two species, F. atropurpurea and F. pinetorum, are very difficult to distinguish using morphology alone in the southern Sierras.
 We are experimenting with genomic methods to further investigate species delimitation, population genetics, and phylogenetics in this group.
 Read more…